Subsono1/Keepcalorie/README.md

 - Try to keep a local database for different users.
 - Would like to find a way where users can have a food recomendation.
 - a blog where people can discuss things related to food and calories.
+- search for different nutritions

 <br>